StoccoDavide/CollisionDetection/README.md

-# collisionDetection
+# Collision Detection

-A collection of implementation collision detection utilities
+A small collection of fast collision detection utilities

+### Authors

+Davide Stocco
+Department of Industrial Engineering
+University of Trento

+Enrico Bertolazzi
+Department of Industrial Engineering
+University of Trento